 In an interview for the book, Spicer told Pigott, “Being part of the crew taught me the importance of working as a team.

 “In my family, we were lucky; four of us were overseas at the same time and we all made it home safely.”

-As for the decision made by he and his brothers to join the war effort?
-Well you have to go back to that piece of advice about just doing it.
+As for the decision made by him and his brothers to join the war effort?
+Well, you have to go back to that piece of advice about just doing it.

 “Germany had to be stopped and that’s why the four of us joined the service.
 We knew that if Hitler wasn’t stopped, there wasn’t going to be a world fit to live in.”